Alma Bećirović: Biography

 Her films have been part of the official selection at Tribeca Film Festival New York, LA Film Festival, Mediterranean Short Film Festival Of Tangier, Thessaloniki International Film Festival, Wiesbaden Film Festival, Motovun Film Festival and many others.

 Her documentary film Survived and Lived Through One More Day was a part of both group and individual exhibitions at the Tate Modern, The Kitchen gallery in New York, Stedelijk Museum Amsterdam, Museo Nacional Centro de Arte Reina Sofia Madrid.

-She directed several theatre plays such as Top Girls by Caryl Churchill at the National Theatre in Sarajevo and John Smith, princeza od Walesa by Tomislav Zajec co-production between Academy of Performing Arts Sarajevo and Chamber Theatre 55.
+She directed several theatre plays such as Top Girls by Caryl Churchill at the National Theatre in Sarajevo and John Smith, princess of Walesa by Tomislav Zajec co-production between Academy of Performing Arts Sarajevo and Chamber Theatre 55.

 She directed several TV commercials for leading Balkans brands as well as TV idents.

-Bećirović currently lives in London and works in the Digital Technology and Advertising.
+Alma currently lives in London, and works in the field of Digital technology and Innovation.